goliney/vscode-fuzzy-scorer/README.md

 /*
 Result:
 [
-  '/some/path/other/fileB.txt'                // pathB
+  '/some/path/other/fileB.txt'                // sourceB
-  '/some/path/fileA.txt'                      // pathA
+  '/some/path/fileA.txt'                      // sourceA
-  '/unrelated/some/path/other/fileC.txt'      // pathC
+  '/unrelated/some/path/other/fileC.txt'      // sourceC
 ]
 */
 ```